paragoner1/crisis-companion/ARCHITECTURE.md

 - **Memory Footprint**: <500MB total RAM usage
 - **Storage**: <200MB for all models and assets
 - **CPU Usage**: Optimized for ARM processors with NEON instructions
+- **Device-Specific**: Enhanced performance on Seeker and high-end Android devices

+For detailed performance analysis, benchmarks, and optimization strategies, see [Performance Documentation](/docs/PERFORMANCE.md).

 ---